openkinome/kinoml-techpaper-LiveCoMS/README.md

-# Lessons learned during the journey of data: from experiment to model for predicting kinase affinity, selectivity, polypharmacology, and resistance
+# The Journey of Data: Lessons Learned in Modelling Kinase Affinity, Selectivity, and Resistance

 This document provides general information about the paper called "Lessons learned during the journey of data: from experiment to model for predicting kinase affinity, selectivity, polypharmacology, and resistance".